 Pizzerias looking to capitalize on online ordering have three options moving forward.

-In 2016, word got out that it was bad news for independent pizzerias.
-In PMQ's 2016 Pizza Industry Report, it was found that for independent pizzerias with less than 10 locations, "sales dropped by 5.01%...while chain operators (10 or more units) logged an increase of 3.38%" in the previous year.
+In 2016, word got out that independent pizzerias were struggling.
+In PMQ's 2016 Pizza Industry Report, it was found that for independent pizzerias with less than 10 locations, "sales dropped by 5.01%... while chain operators (10 or more units) logged an increase of 3.38%" in the previous year.

 This wasn't the greatest news for independent pizzerias.
 However, it turns out this trend may have been only a temporary setback.